• CONTACT US |

 Guests relax at Bruce's Beach (Courtesy of the Miriam Matthews Photograph Collections, Library Special Collections, Charles E. Young Research Library, UCLA.)

-Learn about the history of Bruce’s Beach and our Bruce’s Beach Commemorative Collection at Manhattan Beach Library.
+Learn about the history of Bruce’s Beach and browse our Bruce’s Beach Commemorative Collection at Manhattan Beach Library.

 Book icon